-I spent three days in Trabzon and as a solo female traveller, I felt safe.
-The city was easy to navigate and the locals were very friendly.
-Mention Trabzon throughout the rest of Turkey, and most people will associate it with its football club, Trabzon Spor.
+I spent three days in Trabzon city in Turkey and as a solo female traveller, I felt safe.
+It was easy to navigate and the locals were very friendly.
+Mention the city in other parts of Turkey, and most people will associate it with its football club, Trabzon Spor.
 The city has a lot more to offer though, then just being a football hub.

 Due to it’s location on the old silk road, Trabzon has been influenced by many cultures and religions.
 If we measure the size of the city on population, it is relatively small.
 The population count makes it the 30th largest city in Turkey.

 The main claim to fame for Trabzon is as the birthplace of the Ottoman ruler, Suleiman the magnificent.
 This connection ensured that it was an important city during the long reign of the Ottoman rulers.
 It is also mentioned extensively in the journals of Evliya Çelebi who was a 17th century traveller.

 Trabzon is a coastal city so the cuisine is mainly based on fish dishes.
 Although it has moved with the times, and in the city square a Burger King restaurant was extremely busy.
 Eating out is relatively cheap, although alcohol is not widely served and I ended up with a black bag of Efes beer which I then had to drink in my hotel room.